evanshortiss/rhte-2019-hackathon-on-rhmi/README.md

 ### Via OpenShift CLI
 1. Login as `admin` using `oc login -u admin`
 1. Run `oc patch webapp tutorial-web-app-operator -n webapp --type=merge -p '{"spec":{"template":{"parameters":{"WALKTHROUGH_LOCATIONS":"https://github.com/evanshortiss/rhte-2019-hackathon-on-rhmi"}}}}'`

-### PostgreSQL Setup
-Run the `db-setup.sh` script in the *content/* folder to setup a namespace and database that attendees will need to use to complete the lab.